OpenTherm: OpenTherm Smart Power

 On June 16, 2008, OpenTherm specification 3.0 was approved by the association.
 This version introduces OpenTherm Smart Power.
-The master can request the slave to change the available power to low, medium or high power.
-With this master manufacturers can add more functionality to their products (backlight or extra sensors).
+The primary can request the secondary to change the available power to low, medium or high power.
+With this primary manufacturers can add more functionality to their products (backlight or extra sensors).

 Certification

 Manufacturers are allowed to market OpenTherm products when they comply with some rules of the OpenTherm association.
 Most importantly the manufacturer has to be an OpenTherm member, and the product must be tested by an independent testing body.
 By handing over the test report and a Declaration of Conformity to the association, the manufacturer is allowed to use the OpenTherm logo.